What is stuttering?

 - Speech is disrupted by in-in-involuntary physical interruptions to the nnnnormal flow --- o-o-of speech.

-- Associated physical tension, tremor and extra verbal and non-verbal behaviours may occur.
+- Associated physical tension, tremor and extra verbal and non-verbal behaviours are possible.

 - Unhelpful thoughts and negative emotions relating to speaking and stuttering may develop over time.

-- Can lead to social withdrawal and loss of confidence.
+- May lead to social withdrawal and loss of confidence.

 Public misconceptions often lead to stigma and negative perceptions.